 Setting Up Site Builder For Maximum VisibilityBack to top

 Having a great-looking website is one thing, but if it isn't easy to find and contact your business, customers will just move on to the next offering in their web browser.
-We have provided a section in Site Builder called Site Details which enables you to fill out your company contact details and business information, plus provide a description of your website to help you stand out in online search results.
+We have provided a section in Site Builder called Site Details, which enables you to fill out your company contact details and business information, plus describe your website to help you stand out in online search results.

 Updates you make to your site details in Site Builder will not be carried across to the Checkfront Booking Manager.
-You must update the Booking Manager separately if you wish to keep everything in sync.
+You must update the Booking Manager separately to keep everything in sync.

 Accessing Site DetailsBack to top

 Get started by clicking on the Settings link at the bottom of your left sidebar in Site Builder.